 People often ask me the difference between a coach and a counsellor.
 The basic difference is that a coach is not a therapist.
 Coaches focus mostly on looking forward towards your future, rather than dealing primarily with your past.

 When looking for a life or career coach, you need to find a coach that has the following qualities:

-- Recognizing talents and skills in a client and tapping into your true potential.
+Recognizing talents and skills in a client and helping them tap into their true potential.

 I have a post-graduate Career Development Practitioner Diploma from Mohawk College and I am a Registered Rehabilitation Professional (RRP) with the Vocational Rehabilitation Association of Canada, as well as a member in good standing with the College of Vocational Professionals (CVRP).
-I obtained my Bachelor of Arts Degree from Lakehead University in Thunder Bay, ON and a Bachelor of Adult Education Degree from Brock University, St. Catharines, ON.
+I obtained my Bachelor of Arts Degree from Lakehead University in Thunder Bay, Ontario and a Bachelor of Adult Education Degree from Brock University in St. Catharines, Ontario.

-Throughout my career, I have worked with hundreds of injured workers that have been seeking re-employment.
+Throughout my career I have worked with hundreds of injured workers who have been seeking re-employment.
 I have also worked with Veteran’s Affairs, Ontario Works, Ontario Disability Employment Supports, long- and short-term disability and with major insurance companies.
 I look forward to working with you and helping you with your stepping stones to a happy and healthy future.